Information for visitors to Hawaiʻi island

 - To learn more about the health impacts of volcanic ash, please see: https://www.ivhhn.org/ash-pamphlets

 Can you tell me if I should come to Hawai‘i?

 - Large portions of Hawai‘i Island, as well as the rest of the State, are generally not impacted by the current eruptive activity.
 The above information has been written to help you make an informed decision as IVHHN/the Vog Dashboard moderators cannot comment on people’s individual situations.
 If you have specific health concerns, please discuss the above information with your medical practitioner.

 - The Vog Talk Facebook group provides a venue for community members to share information.

-- George D. Szigeti, president and CEO of the Hawaii Tourism Authority (HTA) has said “We understand the concern some travelers may have about coming to Hawaii while Kīlauea volcano is so much more active at this time.
+- In relation to the May-August 2018 eruptive activity, George D. Szigeti, president and CEO of the Hawaii Tourism Authority (HTA) said “We understand the concern some travelers may have about coming to Hawaii while Kīlauea volcano is so much more active at this time.
 But we encourage everyone to do their research and rely on trusted federal, state and county resources that are providing truthful, accurate information about what is taking place in Hawaii.” http://www.hawaiitourismauthority.org/news/special-alert/

 Visiting Hawaiʻi Volcanoes National Park

 Two-thirds of Hawai‘i Volcanoes National Park (HVNP) is currently closed.
 The Park’s Kahuku Unit is open, and is located one-hour’s drive south of the Park’s main entrance https://www.nps.gov/havo/2018-closure.htm.
 Be sure to check current air quality conditions before heading to Kahuku (see links #1 and #2 below).
 The area is sometimes impacted by volcanic gas and ashfall.
 Pay attention to park warnings and follow park advisories: https://www.nps.gov/havo.
 (Last updated 29 August 2018).